NK Cell Research – Basic Immunobiology

 Natural Killer Cells

-NK cells are immune lymphocytes important for host defense against infection (especially viruses) and can mediate anti-tumor responses.
+NK cells are innate lymphoid cells important for host defense against infection (especially viruses) and mediate anti-tumor responses.
 One major focus of the laboratory is to advance our understand the cellular and molecular events that regulate NK cell development and function.
-One current focus is on the expression of microRNAs (miRNAs) and their contribution to the molecular regulation of NK cell biology.
+This includes the expression of microRNAs (miRNAs) and their contribution to the molecular regulation of NK cell biology, as well as transcription factors, and signaling pathways.
+Recent studies have demonstrated that NK cells remember their prior experiences, and exhibit memory-like responses following combined cytokine activation, viral infection, and hapten exposure.
+A second focus of the laboratory is defining mechanisms whereby cytokine activation results in memory-like NK cell responses.

 The role of microRNAs in regulating NK cell development and function